hdShang/arxiv-daily/docs/cs-RO/2025-08-04/papers/250802629v2-hycodepolicy-hybrid-language-controllers-for-multimodal-monitoring-a.md

 ---
 layout: default
-title: HyCodePolicy: Hybrid Language Controllers for Multimodal Monitoring and Decision in Embodied Agents
+title: "HyCodePolicy: Hybrid Language Controllers for Multimodal Monitoring and Decision in Embodied Agents"
 ---

 # HyCodePolicy: Hybrid Language Controllers for Multimodal Monitoring and Decision in Embodied Agents